paveljurca/quotes/index.md

 I didn't get no answers, because I was asking the wrong questions.
 You have to ask the right questions / American History

+.

+You take a break, you'll find no peace.
+The way to find peace is to stick / American History